Adolescent Self-Injury Program

 - To escape from feeling numb and empty

-(All groups meet two days per week for three hours.)
+(All groups meet three days per week for three hours.)

 Adolescent Skills Training Group